midnight-repo/stdin_processor/README.md

 If needed, you can also specify how thoses two lines should be joined together with the --group-join option (the default being a simple space character).

-  - Step 3 : FLAG THE ELEMENTS
+  - Step 3 : FLAG MATCHING ELEMENTS

 Sometimes you might not want to process all the elements, but just those that match a certain condition (regular expression).
 If that is needed, you can also specify if you want to keep or not the elements that did not match with the --keep global option (default is to keep).

+    cat file.txt | sp <command> --where <regex>

 The third step adds to each element with a "match" and "keep" flag, so the mapping step knows what to to with it.

 This is technically done by converting an element, which at this point is a string, to a dictionnary with keys "match":bool, "keep":bool, "value":string value of the element

-  - Step 4 : TARGET INDEXES

-For extra specificity, you can also only target a range of elements, defined by their index in the list.
+For extra specificity, you can also only target individual or ranges of elements in the ones that matched.

-Say you want to only process the three last elements, you can use the --index global option.
+Say you want to only process the three last elements that matched, you can use the --index global option, that reads python slicing patterns (without the brackets), comma separated.

-    sp <command> -i -3:
+    cat file.txt | sp <command> -i -3:

-  - Step 5 : MAPPING
+  - Step 4 : MAPPING

 **The mapping step is where the subcommand and its specific options takes place.**